Optimal modularity and memory capacity of neural reservoirs: Results

 \subsection{Optimal modularity in reservoir dynamics}

 We first test whether the optimal modularity phenomenon found in the linear threshold model can be generalized to neural reservoirs by running two simulations.
+Nodes governed by the linear threshold model remain active once turned on, and are not good units for computing.
+Instead we use a step-like activation function (see Fig.~\ref{fig:esn}(c)).
 First, we assume a simple two-community configuration as in the original study~\cite{Nematzadeh2014a}(see Fig.~\ref{fig:optmod}(a)), where the fraction of bridges $\mu$ controls the strength of community structure in the network.
 When $\mu=0$, the communities are maximally strong and disconnected, and when $\mu\approx0.5$ the community structure vanishes.
-An input signal is injected into a random fraction of the neurons in a seed community and the activity response of each community is measured.
+The average degree and the total number of edges remains constant as $\mu$ is varied.
+An input signal is injected into a random fraction of the neurons ($r_{\text{sig}}$) in a seed community and the activity response of each community is measured.
 The results confirm the generalizability of the optimal modularity phenomenon for neural networks.

 At low $\mu$, strong local cohesion activates the seed community, while the neighboring community remains inactive as there are too few bridges (see Fig.~\ref{fig:optmod}(b)).
 At high $\mu$ there are enough bridges to transmit information globally but not enough internal connections to foster local spreading, resulting in a weak response.
-An optimal region emerges where local cohesion and global connectivity are balanced, maximizing the response of the whole network.
-The fraction of initially stimulated neurons ($r_{\text{sig}}$) modulates the behavior of the communities.
-The phase diagram in Fig.~\ref{fig:optmod}(c) shows how the system can switch from being inactive at low $r_{\text{sig}}$, to a single active community, to full network activation as the input strength increases.
-Though we control $r_{\text{sig}}$ as a parameter in this model, it can represent both external stimuli or input from other communities, which may vary over time.
-Communities can switch between these inactive and active states in response to that stimuli based on their activation threshold, allowing them to behave as information gates.
+An optimal region emerges where local cohesion and global connectivity are balanced, maximizing the response of the whole network, as was demonstrated in \cite{Nematzadeh2014a} for linear threshold models.
+The fraction of neurons that receive input ($r_{\text{sig}}$) modulates the behavior of the communities.
+The phase diagram in Fig.~\ref{fig:optmod}(c) shows how the system can switch from being inactive at low $r_{\text{sig}}$, to a single active community, to full network activation as the fraction of activated neurons increases.
+The sharpness of this transition means the community behaves like a threshold-like function as well.
+Though we control $r_{\text{sig}}$ as a static parameter in this model, it can represent the fraction of active neural pathways between communities, which may vary over time.
+Communities could switch between these inactive and active states in response to stimuli based on their activation threshold, allowing them to behave as information gates.